CxELabs/M365HOL/instructions.md

 	!IMAGE[teyx280d.jpg](\Media\teyx280d.jpg)

-1. [] Paste the provided promo code in the Promo code box and click **Claim Promo Code**.
+1. [] Paste the provided promo code in the Promo code Box and click **Claim Promo Code**.

-	> [!Knowledge] If pasting into box from your client system does not work natively, use the Type Text functionality of the lab environment
+	> [!Knowledge] If pasting into Box from your client system does not work natively, use the Type Text functionality of the lab environment
 	> !IMAGE[w7cijc7e.jpg](\Media\w7cijc7e.jpg)
 	> !IMAGE[e1l35ko2.jpg](\Media\e1l35ko2.jpg)